Training Opportunities

 Participants should be prepared for field work.
 Lunch will be provided.
 Participants are required to bring their own leak free, non-breathable chest waders, as well as polarized sunglasses.

 Course is contingent on sufficient registration.
+Space is limited to 18 participants.

 Cost